 How and Why Leaves Fall From Deciduous Trees and Shrubs

-In my definition of broadleaf plants, I explain why deciduous trees shed their leaves in fall (and why they change color).
-It is essentially a coping mechanism, a way to winterize them in anticipation of the cold winter to follow.
+Why do deciduous trees shed their leaves in fall (and why do they change color?).
+It is essentially a coping mechanism, Mother Nature's way to winterize them in anticipation of the cold winter to follow.
 As a bonus (for humans), the process yields the wonderful fall colors that we so admire.

 Removing Those Fallen Leaves From Your Lawn in Autumn

 Those colorful leaves look awesome while their trees are still wearing them, but they can cause homeowners headaches once they fall onto the grass.
 And yes, there is a practical reason why you should rake leaves off the lawn (it is not just a matter of aesthetics).

 You should learn how long you can wait before raking, so that you don't put it off too long and end up harming your lawn.
 It is also helpful to learn the most effective way to remove leaves with a leaf blower.
 Depending on the plant-selection choices you have made in the past, you may have to clean up other plant debris while you're at it, ranging from pine needles to pods.
 If all of that sounds like way too much of a hassle, avoid growing messy trees and seek clean substitutes, such as Sunburst honey locust (Gleditsia triacanthos var. inermis Suncole).